aws/aws-eks-best-practices/content/security/docs/network.md

 ```

 ### Incrementally add rules to selectively allow the flow of traffic between namespaces/pods
-Start by allowing pods within a namespace to communicate with each other and then add custom rules that further restrict pod to pod communication within that namespace.
+Start by allowing Pods within a Namespace to communicate with each other and then add custom rules that further restrict Pod to Pod communication within that Namespace.

 ### Log network traffic metadata
-VPC Flow Logs captures metadata about the traffic flowing through a VPC, such as source and destination IP address and port along with accepted/dropped packets.
-This information could be analyzed to look for suspicous or unusual activity between resources within the VPC, including pods.
-However, since the IP addresses of pods frequently change as they replaced, Flow Logs may not be sufficient on its own.
-Calico Enterprise extends the Flow Logs with pod labels, making it easier to decipher the traffic flows between pods.
-It also makes use of machine learning to identify anomalous traffic.
+[AWS VPC Flow Logs](https://docs.aws.amazon.com/vpc/latest/userguide/flow-logs.html) captures metadata about the traffic flowing through a VPC, such as source and destination IP address and port along with accepted/dropped packets.
+This information could be analyzed to look for suspicous or unusual activity between resources within the VPC, including Pods.
+However, since the IP addresses of pods frequently change as they are replaced, Flow Logs may not be sufficient on its own.
+Calico Enterprise extends the Flow Logs with pod labels and other metadata, making it easier to decipher the traffic flows between pods.

 ### Use encryption with AWS load balancers
-The ALB and NLB both have support for transport encryption (SSL and TLS).
+The [AWS Appliation Load Balancer](https://docs.aws.amazon.com/elasticloadbalancing/latest/application/introduction.html) (ALB) and [Network Load Balancer](https://docs.aws.amazon.com/elasticloadbalancing/latest/network/introduction.html) (NLB) both have support for transport encryption (SSL and TLS).
 The `alb.ingress.kubernetes.io/certificate-arn` annotation for the ALB lets you to specify which certificates to add to the ALB.
-If you omit the annotation the controller will attempt to add certificates to listeners that require it by matching the available ACM certiciates using the host field.
+If you omit the annotation the controller will attempt to add certificates to listeners that require it by matching the available [AWS Certificate Manager (ACM)](https://docs.aws.amazon.com/acm/latest/userguide/acm-overview.html) certiciates using the host field.
 Starting with EKS v1.15 you can use the service.beta.kubernetes.io/aws-load-balancer-ssl-cert annotation with the NLB as shown in the example below.

 ```yaml
 apiVersion: v1